praabindhp/Simple_Interest/README.md

 Datas:
 Principle As P,
 Time Duration As T,
-Rate Of Interet As R
+Rate Of Interest As R